tulp21671084/adventofcode_answers_cpp/README.md

-All programs are compiled with gcc -Wall -Wextra
+All programs are compiled with g++ -Wall -Wextra